Edible Oils and Spices: Argemone Oil, Sudan Dyes and Lead Chromate in Turmeric

 Sudan IV (1-[(4-methylphenyl)azo]-2-naphthol, also known as Scarlet Red or Scharlach R, C24H20N4O, MW 380.4): the most lipophilic, deepest red, most commonly found in paprika.

-All four are IARC Group 3 (not classifiable as to carcinogenicity to humans based on currently available evidence), but animal bioassays with Sudan I show bladder tumour formation in rats at high doses.
+All four are classified IARC Group 3 (not classifiable as to carcinogenicity to humans on current evidence), but animal bioassays with Sudan I show bladder tumour formation in rats at high doses.
 The primary amine metabolites produced by azo-reductase cleavage in the gut (aniline from Sudan I, dimethylaniline from Sudan II) are reactive electrophiles capable of DNA adduct formation, which is the mechanistic basis for the carcinogenic concern.
 The EU Scientific Committee on Food (SCF) and the European Food Safety Authority (EFSA) have both opined that there is no established safe threshold for Sudan I-IV at realistic exposure levels, classifying them as non-threshold genotoxic carcinogens for regulatory purposes under EU Regulation 1333/2008 (food additives, which lists no authorised use for Sudan dyes).

 In India, the FSSAI conducted a nationwide survey of chilli products in 2014, testing samples from 32 states and union territories.
 The survey found Sudan I-IV in 8 of 388 samples, primarily from Rajasthan and Andhra Pradesh.
 The findings led to updated surveillance protocols and mandatory Sudan-dye testing for chilli-based exports.
 The United States FDA, operating under the import-alert system, maintained IA-17-04 for Sudan I-IV in spices from multiple origin countries including India.